wilkesma/rbta/README.md

 ### Load packages and data

 To get started with `rbta`, load required packages and an example data set.
-We use example detetcion-nondetection data on nine nested diatom taxa available in the `rbta` package as `diat_y`.
-Survey level information accompanying the detection-nondetection data are available as `diat_metadata`.
-Data on the taxonomic classification of each taxon is availale as `diat_taxa_info`.
-Example land cover data for the background landscape and the surveyed locations are available as `bg_landcover` and `diat_landcover` respectively.
+We use example detetcion-nondetection data on nine nested diatom taxa available in the `rbta` package as the `y` object.
+Survey level information accompanying the detection-nondetection data are available as the `meta` object.
+Data on the taxonomic classification of each taxon is availale as the `info` object.
+Example land cover data for the background landscape and the surveyed locations are available as the `bg_lcm` and `meta_lcm` objects respectively.

 ``` r
 library(rbta)